ACCIDDA/GeoPops/README.md

 c = geopops.WriteConfig(**pars_geopops) # Overwrite config.json with your parameters
 c.get_pars() # View config.json as dictionary
 ```
 The commands below will create your popoulation and store files in the output directory defined above.
 Downloaded raw data files are stored in the subfolders census, geo, pums, school, and work.
 Files created in the preprocessing step are stored in the subfolder called processed.
-The population in jlse format is stored in the subfolder jlse. `Export()` outputs csv versions into the subfolder pop_export. `ForStarsim()` outputs files formated for use with Starsim into the subfolder pop_export/starsim.
+The population in jlse format is stored in the subfolder jlse. `Export()` outputs csv versions into the subfolder pop_export.
 ```
 geopops.DownloadData()          # Download all Census and other data sources geopops.ProcessData()           # Preprocessing for next steps